Introduction to the Neo4j clustering topologies.

-Should the cluster suffer enough Core failures then it can no longer process writes and it will become read-only to preserve safety.
+With Core instances, should the cluster suffer enough Core failures, it can no longer process writes and becomes read-only to preserve safety.

-Read Replicas are asynchronously replicated from Core Servers via transaction log shipping.
-They will periodically poll an upstream server for new transactions and have these shipped over.
-Many Read Replicas can be fed data from a relatively small number of Core Servers, allowing for a large fan out of the query workload for scale.
+Read Replica instances are asynchronously replicated from Primary Servers via transaction log shipping.
+They periodically poll an upstream server for new transactions and have these shipped over.
+Many Read Replica instances can be fed data from a relatively small number of Primary Servers, allowing for a large fan-out of the query workload for scale.

-Read Replicas should typically be run in relatively large numbers and treated as disposable.
-Losing a Read Replica does not impact the cluster’s availability, aside from the loss of its fraction of graph query throughput.
-It does not affect the fault tolerance capabilities of the cluster.
+Read Replica instances should typically be run in relatively large numbers and treated as disposable.
+Losing a Read Replica instance does not impact the cluster’s availability, aside from the loss of its fraction of graph query throughput.
+When Primary servers are Core instances, the loss of one or more Read Replica instances does not affect the fault tolerance of the cluster.